-In this course, students will perform engine and interior fitment and then remove the engine.
-Then students will learn proper blocking and shaping techniques, learn to properly apply primer, use proper masking and cleaning techniques and perform color matching, sealing, apply base coats.
-Lastly, students will learn to properly apply clear coats, perform color sanding and finish the paint job.
+In this course, students will perform engine and interior fitment.
+Then students will learn proper blocking and shaping techniques, learn to properly apply primer, use proper masking and cleaning techniques, and perform color matching, sealing, apply base coats.
+Lastly, students will learn to properly apply clear coats, perform color sanding, and complete the paint job.